 Canna is a half hardy perennial that is often grown as an half-hardy annual in the garden.
 It is commonly called Canna Lily or Indian Shot.

-They can all be navigated from the genus tab of this site, but here are some garden plant growing guides to get you started:
+All of the plants featured on this site can be navigated from the navigation bar or easily found from the search bar at the top right; here are some garden plant growing guides to get you started: